wareya/filli/readme.md

 - VERY small implementation
 - - Language code is less than 1000 cloc
-- - Reference application compiles down to ~34KB
+- - Reference application compiles down to ~30KB
+- Easy to embed
 - Familiar lua-like syntax
 - - Not indentation-sensitive
+- - Comments are `#`, not `;`, so hashbangs work
 - - Newlines separate statements unless preceded by \
-- - Comments are `#`, not `;`, so hashbangs work
 - In-place math assignment, unlike Lua
 - Dynamically typed, imperative and functional
 - Function-scoped variables with downwards visibility